-Our top choice is Basepaws because it accurately identifies over 20 cat breeds and gives you important health insights.
-But there are other choices you might like, too.
+Our recommended choice is Basepaws.
+Basepaws stands out by accurately identifying over 20 cat breeds and offering essential health insights.
+However, there are other alternatives you might find appealing as well.

 Short on time?
 Here are the best cat breed DNA tests

 - Basepaws – Our #1 choice with screening of 21 specific breeds, plus wildcat index, and extra health insights.

 - WisdomPanel – Breed and health insights for your cat in one DNA test.

 - Orivet – Choice of individual tests designed for specific cat breeds with tailored trait reports and health screening.